 I was focused for a time on life as a young mother.
 I have six children, five of them born very close together.
 When they were very young, I was involved in simple social work as a volunteer, especially after we came to live in northern Virginia.
 But in doing that work, I began to recognize what I had not particularly before, the deep poverty that was so close by.
-That was 35-40 years ago, and it was my first encounter with the kind of poverty that involves deep insecurity, people moving house to house, with no help or support, without job security or health care.
+That was 35 to 40 years ago, and it was my first encounter with the kind of poverty that involves deep insecurity, people moving house to house, with no help or support, without job security or healthcare.

 I also became more involved in these issues in my faith community.
 This was the time soon after Vatican II, so our concerns coincided with where the Catholic Church was.
 I felt the call to engage as people of faith, not only in social service but in social justice.
 The theology of liberation, emerging in Latin America at that period, also affected us.
 So I spent several years thinking and reading, even as I was dealing with the complex lives of lots of little children.
 And I came to a real sense of the deep structural injustice that was part of the system.

 I had not been up to that point very tuned in to political issues; that was not my focus in college or in the years thereafter.
-But I came to be far more engaged during the turbulent, intense time, around 1969-70, through the mid 1970s, with the Vietnam War and struggles for liberation in other parts of the world.
+But I came to be far more engaged during the turbulent, intense time—around 1969 and 1970 through the mid 1970s—with the Vietnam War and struggles for liberation in other parts of the world.
 I became increasingly involved in the work for social justice and peace.

-One of the most exciting projects we were involved in was the Peace Ribbon, marking the 40th anniversary of the atomic bomb in Hiroshima.
+One of the most exciting projects we were involved in was the Peace Ribbon, marking the fortieth anniversary of the atomic bomb in Hiroshima.
 This was inspired by Justine Merritt, from Denver, Colorado, and took place all over the world.
-It aimed to have people depict on a piece of cloth or “ribbon”what we could not bear to think of losing in the event of a nuclear war.
+It aimed to have people depict on a piece of cloth or “ribbon” what we could not bear to think of losing in the event of a nuclear war.
 We (the Center for New Creation) took on the task of organizing the event in Washington.
 The initial idea, which seemed ambitious at the time, was to have enough pieces of ribbon to hold end to end around the Pentagon.
-But on the day itself, the 40th anniversary (August, 1985), we had 26 miles of ribbon for Washington.
+But on the day itself, the fortieth anniversary [August 1985], we had 26 miles of ribbon for Washington.
 The ribbon went all around the Pentagon, across Memorial Bridge, around the Mall, around the Capitol and the Ellipse.
-The night before, at an interfaith service at the Cathedral, there were ribbons on every seat and in every corner.
+The night before, at an interfaith service at the [National] Cathedral, there were ribbons on every seat and in every corner.
 Similar events happened all over the world.
-And today those pieces of ribbon can be found everywhere: in Congressional offices, museums, and so on.
-The movement is still alive and I am still involved in the issues around nuclear proliferation (I will be at meetings next week on the nuclear proliferation treaty).
+And today those pieces of ribbon can be found everywhere: in congressional offices, museums, and so on.
+The movement is still alive, and I am still involved in the issues around nuclear proliferation (I will be at meetings next week on the nuclear proliferation treaty).

 But the core idea was to engage people in every way, especially other than words, to bring in their souls, their emotions, and their psyche to the work for social justice and peace.